shannon36/wp-simple-query-apis/README.md

-# Query APIs
+# Simple External REST Query APIs for WordPress
-Simple plugin with a Menu Page to see the results of an API Query in WordPress.
+Simple plugin with a Menu Page to see the results of an external REST API Query in WordPress.

 ## Installation